Salgado-Andres/Salgado-Information-Matrix/SIM_Axiomatic_Frameworkv2.md

 **Theorem 1** (φ⁰ Convergence): *Let Q: X → X be the collapse operator on the G₂-symmetric octonionic manifold X. For any initial state ψ⁰ ∈ X with finite contradiction norm ||ψ⁰||_c, the sequence {Qⁿ(ψ⁰)} converges to a unique fixed point φ⁰.*

+**Corollary (Meaningful Collapse under Axiology).** If Q is L_A-contractive under ∥·∥_A on the Σ/torsion-feasible set and A is continuous, then a value-maximizing fixed-point φ_A^⋆ exists.
+Selection respects Σ conservation and torsion bounds.
+Stability improves with axiological torsion gain g_A = 1 + β∥∇_φ A∥.

 **Proof**:
 1. **Contraction Property**:
    ```